|

 As an actor the roles you get will be less dependant upon your abilitites than the abilities of your agent.

-A harsh reality, an even harsher reality when your agent isn't very good.
+A harsh reality, an even harsher reality when your agent isn't very experienced or has different goals than you do.

 So how do you get a good acting agent?